In June 2022, DBS finally decided to join the $120K party with the DBS Vantage Card, its metal offering for the mass affluent segment.

 How strict?
 For starters, you won’t even be able to see the DBS Vantage Card on the DBS/POSB ibanking card application portal if your income records with DBS reflect earnings of less than S$120,000.
-In fact, this caused a lot of confusion during the launch week, so much so that DBS set up a dedicated landing page to address it.
+In fact, this has caused a lot of confusion, so much so that DBS set up a dedicated landing page to address it.

 Therefore, if you haven’t hit the magic S$120,000 figure yet, I wouldn’t be too optimistic about getting approved.

 Customers who apply for a DBS Vantage Card by 30 June 2023, spend S$4,000 within 30 days of approval and pay the first year’s S$594 annual fee will receive:

 |❓ “New” Definition|

 |New cardmembers are defined as customers who are currently not holding on to any principal DBS/POSB Credit Card and have not cancelled any principal DBS/POSB Credit Card within the last 12 months. |